Solange II

-Re Wünsche Handelsgesellschaft (22 October 1986) BVerfGE 73, 339, is a German constitutional law and EU law case, popularly known as Solange II, concerning the conflict of law between the German national legal system and European Union law.
+Re Wünsche Handelsgesellschaft (22 October 1986) BVerfGE 73, 339, is a German constitutional law and EU law case, concerning the conflict of law between the German national legal system and European Union law.
+It is popularly known as Solange II because of a key phrase "so long as" in the judgment.

 Facts

 The appellant applied for an import license and was refused.
 The appellant challenged the import licensing regime (Regulation 2107/74) in the Frankfurt Administrative Court (Verwaltungsgericht), but the case was dismissed.
 The court held that the regulation was passed in accordance with the objectives of art.
 39 EC (art.
 45 TFEU).

 The case was appealed to the Federal Supreme Administrative Court (Bundesverwaltungsgericht), which suspended the case and sent a preliminary reference to the European Court of Justice (ECJ).
 The ECJ responded that the regulation was valid.
 In response, the appellant appealed to the German Federal Constitutional Court (GFCC, BVerfG, Bundesverfassungsgericht), citing several breaches of German constitutional rights.
 The appellant claimed that, following with the judgment of Solange I, the GFCC should disapply EU law which conflicts with the fundamental rights protection afforded in the German Basic Law (Grundgesetz).